cosmosgame/save-the-world/content/growing-up/spiral-dynamics/turquoise.md

 She talks a little about how the lawyer part of herself is a little uncomfortable with all this love talk; classic Orange

 ### Green
-She talks about her social justice work; amazing, vibrant Green
+She talks about her inspiring social justice work; amazing, vibrant Green

 ### Yellow
 She talks about her inner work of learning to love herself; awakening, deepening Yellow